- Home

 The link can be pasted into an email, text, or any digital communication app and shared with board members, volunteers, teachers, parents, etc.

-When the link is clicked, the form opens, and the requester can fill it out, attach a receipt, and create a reimbursement request by clicking Create Reimbursement Request.
+When the link is clicked, the form opens, and the requester can fill it out, attach a receipt, and create a reimbursement request by clicking Submit.

-When the reimbursement request is created, each approver will receive an email alerting them they have a pending reimbursement request.
+When the reimbursement request is submitted, each approver will receive an email alerting them that there is a pending reimbursement request.

 The requester will also receive an email confirming the reimbursement request submission.

-If changes need to be made, the requester can click View your reimbursement form in the email to open the form, make the changes, and update the request by clicking Update Reimbursement Request.
+If changes need to be made, the requester can click View your reimbursement form in the email to open the form, make the changes, and update the request by clicking Update.

 Review the reimbursement request